 It was clear that there are many misconceptions in the market place about what is really going to lessen mankind’s impact on the environment and what can be done to reduce green house gases and climate change.

-While supporting initiatives such as Enviro-Mark to reduce waste within our organisation it was clear to us that it was essential to also offer our clients some real environmentally friendly choices when deciding to purchase paper and print products.
+While supporting initiatives to reduce waste within our organisation it was clear to us that it was essential to also offer our clients some real environmentally friendly choices when deciding to purchase paper and print products.

 For example with ‘fine’ commercial printing like we produce at Print House, the use of recycled paper is not necessarily the best option.
 Recycled paper often gives a poor print result and in reality the recycling process itself uses harmful chemicals to de-ink and whiten the paper so it can be reused.